2023 Best Liberal Arts & Humanities Schools in Massachusetts

 Full Liberal Arts / Sciences & Humanities at Springfield Technical Community College Report

-North Shore Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
-It came in at #9 on the list.
-Located in the large suburb of Danvers, North Shore Community College is a public college with a small student population.
+North Shore Community College came in at #9 in this year’s edition of the Best Liberal Arts & Humanities Schools in Massachusetts ranking.
+Located in the large suburb of Danvers, North Shore Community College is a public school with a small student population.

 Liberal Arts / Sciences & Humanities majors at North Shore Community College take out an average of $9,000 in student loans while working on their egree.